 Cardenas, Julian (2014) The World Economic Power: Analysis of Interlocking Networks and Varieties of Capitalism.
 Madrid: CIS.
 Data, theories, and reflections on power, networks, and sociology.
 Here you can see the book trailer If you want to have this book online, email me and I’ll send you for free.

 Cardenas, Julian (2013) Fragmented elites in Colombia, aimless development.
 Alma Mater.
-Article in the press which shows the division of business elites in Colombia, i.e., there is no a united national elite.
-The exception is the Antioqueño Business Group, a business group from Medellin, very cohesive by their shared directors.
+Article in the media which shows the division of business elites in Colombia, i.e., there is no cohesive national elite.
+The exception is the Antioqueño Business Group, a business group from Medellin, very united by their shared directors.

 Cardenas, Julian (2012) Varieties of Corporate Networks: network analysis and fsQCA.
 International Journal of Comparative Sociology.
 I combine network analysis and fuzzy set qualitative analysis to explain the causes of corporate networks.
 One of the first articles that mixed fsQCA and network analysis